Pre-Finno-Ugric substrate: Theories

-According to Aikio, the speakers of the Proto-Samic language arrived in Lapland around 650 BC and fully assimilated the local Paleo-European populations by the middle of 1st millennium AD.
+According to Aikio, the speakers of the Proto-Sámi language arrived in Lapland around 650 BC and fully assimilated the local Paleo-European populations by the middle of 1st millennium AD.
 In his opinion, the detailed reconstruction of these languages is impossible.

 The languages of more eastern post-Swiderian cultures might have influenced Finno-Ugric languages as well.
 According to Peter Schrijver, some of these substrate languages probably had many geminated consonants.
 A lexical comparison with the hypothetical Pre-Germanic substratum yields no results.

 Paleo-Laplandic

 Paleo-Laplandic is a hypothetical group of extinct but related languages spoken in Sápmi (northern Scandinavia, traditionally known as Lapland).
 The speakers of Paleo-Laplandic languages switched to Sámi languages, and the languages became extinct around AD 500.
 A considerable amount of words in Sámi languages originate from Paleo-Laplandic; more than 1,000 loanwords from Paleo-Laplandic likely exist.
 Many toponyms in Sápmi originate from Paleo-Laplandic.
 Because Sámi language etymologies for reindeers have preserved a large number of words from Paleo-Laplandic, this suggests that Paleo-Laplandic groups influenced Sámi culture.

-Paleo-Lakelandic was likely distinguished into an Eastern and a Western language group, as Eastern Saami substrate words differ phonetically from those of Western Saami.
+Paleo-Lakelandic was likely distinguished into an Eastern and a Western language group, as Eastern Sámi substrate words differ phonetically from those of Western Sámi.

-Some examples of Kildin Sami words and corresponding Northern Sami cognates without convincing Uralic/Finno-Ugric (or any other) etymologies:
+Some examples of Kildin Sámi words and corresponding Northern Sámi cognates without convincing Uralic/Finno-Ugric (or any other) etymologies: